flourishingkitchen.com

 Juliette | Flourishing Kitchen

-A gorgeously rich and creamy easy hazelnut milk recipe, rich in nutrients and made in minutes with raw hazelnuts.
-Use it as a dairy alternative in milkshakes, coffee, on your morning cereal and in your raw vegan sweets and desserts.
+A gorgeously rich and creamy hazelnut milk recipe, rich in nutrients and made in minutes with raw hazelnuts.
+Use it as a dairy alternative, in smoothies, milkshakes and coffee or pour over your morning cereal.

 Equipment